-- Ensure that the University course requirements are followed; - Provide the enrolled dual enrollment students with ID cards at no charge.
-Student ID photo must be provided by Homeschool. - Host a dual enrollment session at least once per academic year for the Homeschool high school counselors.
-(SDCG Goal 1) - Allow the enrolled dual enrollment students the same access to instructional and certain non-instructional resources available on the University campus including, but not limited to the use of the library, computer labs, study rooms, science labs, tutoring, bookstore and food or lounge areas, and (SDCG Goal 2 and 3) - Collaborate with Homeschool officials on all matters pertaining to student responsibilities, rights, discipline and insurance. - Collaborate with Homeschool officials to provide a course equivalency crosswalk (refer to Addendum B) that equates Homeschool courses with University courses, and that will identify the number of credits that may be earned for each course completed through dual enrollment (SDCG Requirement). - Monitor student's course progress (as provided by an instructor) throughout each semester utilizing Starfish, the University's early alert system.
-This information will be shared with the Homeschool's designated contacts as outlined under Section 12: Family Educational Rights and Privacy Act (FERPA) of this MOU (SDCG Goal 3). - Provide articulation support for transition of Homeschool graduates to the University (SDCG Goal 2) - Establish an annual agreement in writing on tuition and fees as pronounced in Addendum C. (SDCG Requirement)
+- Ensure that the University course requirements are followed; - Collaborate with the School on building plans and funding arrangements for future agreed space; - Provide the enrolled dual enrollment students with ID cards at no charge.
+Student ID photo must be provided by School. - Host a dual enrollment session at least once per academic year for the School high school counselors.
+(SDCG Goal 1) - Allow the enrolled dual enrollment students the same access to instructional and certain non-instructional resources available on the University campus including, but not limited to the use of the library, computer labs, study rooms, science labs, tutoring, bookstore and food or lounge areas, and (SDCG Goal 2 and 3) - Collaborate with School officials on all matters pertaining to student responsibilities, rights, discipline and insurance. - Collaborate with School officials to provide a course equivalency crosswalk (refer to Addendum B) that equates School courses with University courses, and that will identify the number of credits that may be earned for each course completed through dual enrollment (SDCG Requirement). - Monitor student's course progress (as provided by an instructor) throughout each semester utilizing Starfish, the University's early alert system.
+This information will be shared with the School's designated contacts as outlined under Section 12: Family Educational Rights and Privacy Act (FERPA) of this MOU (SDCG Goal 3). - Provide articulation support for transition of School graduates to the University (SDCG Goal 2) - Establish an annual agreement in writing on tuition and fees as pronounced in Addendum C. (SDCG Requirement)

-Homeschool Responsibilities:
+School Responsibilities:

 - Collaborate with University officials in the design and execution of challenging and innovative instructional programs, scheduling of classes; recruitment of eligible students; program evaluation and marketing of the partnership.
 (SDCG Goal 1) - Collaborate with the University leadership team in interpretation and application of research evaluation findings, both student outcomes and process evaluation data, for improvement of the dual enrollment program. - Collaborate with the University to fulfill all partnership guidelines in the offering of dual enrollment classes. - Collaborate and contribute information with the University to fulfill all the requirements for the Southern Association of Colleges and Schools (SACS) and Texas Higher Education Coordinating Board and other agencies as necessary.
-(SDCG Goal 4) - Collaborate with University officials on all matters pertaining to student responsibilities, rights, discipline, and maintain appropriate insurance as required.
+(SDCG Goal 4)